abhideepghosh/JavaScript-Theory/README.md

     )
 })

-// Using promise => p has a callback function in then & catch, then recieves resolve response as argument & catch recieves reject in it's callback argument p.then((message)=>{
+// 2.)
+Using promise => p has a callback function in then & catch, then recieves resolve response as argument & catch recieves reject in it's callback argument p.then((message)=>{
     console.log("we are in then which return the resolve response as : ", message) }).catch((message)=>{
     console.log("we are in catch which returns the reject response as :", message) })
+// *** .then() method returns a promise whose resolve value is what we return in current .then(), so now we can chain promises with .then()

 Running multiple promises at once => Promise.all (messages contains responses of all promises)